CIMTool-Builders-Library

 Step 1: Create a Branch to Work In

 You can start via one of two options.
-Either you can fork the CIMTool-Builders-Library repository, perform your work and then create a pulle request (see Step 5 below).
+Either you can fork the CIMTool-Builders-Library repository, perform your work and then create a pull request (see Step 5 below).
 Alternately, you can request to be added as a collaborator on the CIMTool-Builders-Library project and create a branch off of main to develop your custom builder.
 A branch will isolate your development work from other branches in the repository.

 We ask you to name your branch to match what your XSLT will be named (e.g. google-proto-buffers.xsl).